danielv089/danielv089.github.io/pages/about.md

 ## About Me

 Hi!
-I’m **Dániel Varga**, an aspiring data engineer with Environmental Engineering background.
-I am currently training and building hands-on projects to strengthen my skills, with a focus on mastering key tools and concepts in data engineering and data analytics, including:
+I’m Dániel Varga, an aspiring data engineer with Environmental Engineering background.
+I am currently training and building hands-on projects to strengthen my skills, with a focus on mastering key tools and concepts in data engineering and data analytics.

+Through the projects featured on my site, I aim to grow my expertise and gain practical experience in solving real-world data challenges.
+Feel free to explore my work and connect if you want to collaborate or share insights!

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![Bash Script](https://img.shields.io/badge/bash_script-%23121011.svg?style=for-the-badge&logo=gnu-bash&logoColor=white)